ikilledthosekidsin1985/ikilledthosekidsin1985/README.md

   That being said I don't do well with doubles or doubles of my son Michael, not a dni you can still talk to me just be aware if I'm awkward.
 It's not on purpose I swear, everyones very sweet.
  Afton kids or sourcemates you can interact with me, I'm not evil I swear.
 Don't be afraid to approach me

   I use He/Him pronouns, C+H are always loved when I'm alone, but with my friends most of them are uncomfortable with it.
+DONT CALL ME MR FAT!!!!!!!!!!!
+IM NOT MR FAT!!!!!!!

   Fredbears Family Diner!
 A server run by me and close friends.
 Designed for FnaF kins or anyone related to that --> https://discord.gg/5gNEmt7S6e